Data Center Migration to Cloud Checklist

 Data center migration is a process of physically moving hardware and/or logically moving workloads to another location.
 The destination location can be another physical data center or a virtual data center in a public cloud.

-Reasons for Datacenter Migration
+Reasons for Data Center Migration

-From a business perspective, there may be reasons that a datacenter migration makes sense whether it is a merger, acquisition, rightsizing resources, downsizing, or scaling out.
-Additionally, organizations may look to scale out from a high availability perspective and shift resources to various datacenters based on business needs.
+From a business perspective, there may be reasons that a data center relocation makes sense, whether it is a merger, acquisition, rightsizing resources, downsizing, or scaling out.
+Additionally, organizations may look to scale out from a high availability perspective and shift resources to various data centers based on business needs.

-As far as technology is concerned, datacenter technology is constantly changing and moving forward.
-There may be technology reasons for moving from one datacenter to another to improve features, and/or functionality.
-Additionally, an organization may decide to spread out resources across multiple regions to improve performance and resiliency of resources.
+As far as technology is concerned, data center technology is constantly changing and evolving.
+There may be technological reasons for moving from one data center to another to improve features and/or functionality.
+Additionally, an organization may decide to spread out resources across multiple regions to improve the performance and resiliency of resources.

 Establishing the Criteria and Goals of the Migration

 The criteria and goals for data center migration can vary based on what business needs are or what the problem is that is trying to be solved with the migration.
 If the data center moving is only a partial migration to shift a subset of resources, this will change the landscape of the migration versus migrating all resources from one data center to another data center.